 The first loan tranche bears interest at 8.77%, a rate determined on the advance date as being the greater of (i) 8.75% and (ii) the sum of 8.47% and the 90 day U.S. LIBOR rate reported in the Wall Street Journal three business days prior to the funding date of the first tranche.
 Under the first tranche, we are required to make 12 monthly interest only payments after the funding date followed by a repayment schedule equal to 36 equal monthly payments of interest and principal.
-If drawn, the second tranche would bear interest using the same rate formula as the first tranche and will amortize pursuant to a repayment schedule that is coterminous with the amortization period of the first tranche.
-Upon maturity of each tranche, the remaining balance of such tranche and a final payment equal to 6.50% of the original principal amount advanced of the applicable tranche are payable.
+Upon maturity, the remaining loan balance and a final payment equal to 6.50% of the original principal amount advanced are payable.